Technology Collaboration Programme by:

 US manufacturers, on the other hand, are focusing on single-phase on-board bidirectional chargers because this is how their domestic grids are designed.
 The path of the Chinese manufacturers is still open although by 2025, China’s technical standard system for vehicle2grid interaction shall be defined too.

 As a result, every global manufacturer must eventually develop all these region-specific solutions.
 This means that we have to deal with both AC and DC bidirectionality in the task, including the related Grid Codes aspects.
-But it also means that an interoperable software connecting electric vehicles, bidirectional charging infrastructure and grid-operators based on commonly implemented ISO15-118-2x would be beneficial to all parties.
+This also implies that both vehicle–charger communication and charger–grid interaction need to be harmonised across regions.

 Objectives